 The fill time on a walk-in tub is totally dependent on water pressure.
-A fireman with his hose could fill a walk-in tub in seconds, however a homes water pressure can vary from, 40 psi to 70 psi, depending on what the water main regulator is set at.
+A fireman with his hose could fill a walk-in tub in seconds, however a homes water pressure can vary depending on what the water main regulator is set at.
 Want to know how long it will take to fill?
 Fill you’re standard tub to the overflow and time how long it takes to do this, it will be about the same for a walk in tub, or run the water from the tub spout as much as you can while maintaining a bath water temperature, slide a five gallon pale under it and time how long it takes to fill, then do the math.
-The average size walk in tub holds about 45 – 65 US gallons, but remember sitting in the tub you’ll take up room, so subtract a gallon for about every ten pounds of body weight below the water line about 65 – 70% of your total body weight.
+The average size walk in tub holds about 45 – 65 US gallons, but you’ll take up room, so subtract a gallon for approximately every ten pounds below the water line about 65 – 70% of your total body weight.

 Or Accessible Shower?

 Replacing an existing standard bathtub with a fully accessible safety shower is recommended for those who prefer showering over bathing.
 It is also recommend for those who require caregiver assistance to help with daily hygiene.
-It is much easier for a care giver to lend assistance with an accessible shower, walk-in tubs are 38-42 inches in height and they can be more difficult to reach into, across and around.
-Glass shower doors are attractive but can greatly restrict accessibility, it is recommended accessible showers be fitted with shower curtains not glass if caregivers are needed.
+It is easier and takes less time for a care giver to lend assistance with an accessible shower.
+Glass shower doors are attractive but can greatly restrict accessibility to lend assistance.
+It is recommended fully accessible showers be fitted with shower curtains not glass, especially when caregivers are needed.
 Accessible shower bases have a large flat stable platform so users have more room and feel far more secure while sitting in shower chairs, opposed to having the chair legs teetering on a bathtubs narrow radius bottom corners.
-We’ve replaced many tub cutaways with proper showers for this reason.

 We build custom tiled showers for our clients …. read more.